aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/comments-and-notes/_index.md

 // Obtaining the reference of the newly added worksheet by passing its sheet index const worksheet = workbook.getWorksheets().get(sheetIndex);

-// Adding a comment to "F5" cell const commentIndex = worksheet.getComments().add("F5");
+// Adding a comment to the "F5" cell const commentIndex = worksheet.getComments().add("F5");

 // Accessing the newly added comment